-Turkish referendum: 'Yes' vote in lead after three quarters of ballots counted
+Turkish referendum: 'Yes' vote has narrow lead in final stages of ballot count

 The outcome will also shape Turkey’s strained relations with the European Union.
 The NATO member state has curbed the flow of migrants - mainly refugees from wars in Syria and Iraq - into the bloc but Erdogan says he may review the deal after the vote.

-The “yes” number has been dropping as the count comes further west towards Istanbul and the Aegean coast, with Istanbul looking a particularly close race.
+In Turkey’s three biggest cities - Istanbul, Izmir and the capital Ankara - the “No” camp appeared set to prevail narrowly, according to Turkish television stations.

+Speaking to reporters in Ankara, Deputy Prime Minister Veysi Kaynak said that the “Yes” camp had not won as many votes as expected, but was still ahead nationwide.

-A crowd chanted “Recep Tayyip Erdogan” and applauded as the president shook hands and greeted people after voting in a school near his home in Istanbul.
+Earlier in the day a crowd chanted “Recep Tayyip Erdogan” and applauded as the president shook hands and greeted people after voting in a school near his home in Istanbul.
 His staff handed out toys for children in the crowd.

 “God willing I believe our people will decide to open the path to much more rapid development,” Erdogan said in the polling station after casting his vote.